Mirantis/compliance/README.md

     `docker run --rm -v "$PWD":/opencontrol -w /opencontrol opencontrolorg/compliance-masonry docs gitbook FedRAMP-moderate`

-## Pre-Built SSP Templates for Docker EE
+## Pre-Built SSP templates for Docker EE

 Docker also provides pre-built System Security Plan (SSP) templates for authorizing Docker Enterprise Edition on various FedRAMP P-ATO'd IaaS providers, as indicated in the table below.
 These can be obtained by contacting [compliance@docker.com](mailto:compliance@docker.com).
 These templates are **not** the official cloud providers' SSP templates but rather show both the controls inherited from that IaaS provider's P-ATO and the controls applicable to Docker Enterprise Edition Advanced.
 When conducting an ATO, it is still your responsibility to request the provider's official SSP package as appropriate and conduct your own security analysis.